Vulcaine/BLAST_public/README.md

 ComplexClass complexObject = {};
 Optional<ComplexClass> complexObjectOptional = complexObject;

-(complexObjectOptional??).someMethod@; // which will use the default value of that class
+complexObjectOptional??.someMethod@; // which will use the default value of that class
 // use this if the default value is good enough for you, otherwise you can use the below (complexObjectOptional ?? otherValue).someMethod@;
 ```